 Pros

-It’s safer if you have children in the house as you get to keep an eye out for them when they’re taking a bath, keeping bath time-related accidents and other injuries at bay.
+It’s safer to have children in the house as you watch for them when they’re taking a bath, keeping bath-time-related accidents and other injuries at bay.

-Once it gets dirty, it becomes instantly apparent and you can do something about it right away.
+Once it gets dirty, it becomes instantly apparent, and you can do something about it immediately.

 Cons

-Shower liners are a little limited in the design and aesthetics department so they may not always appeal to homeowners visually.
+Liners are a little limited in the design and aesthetics department, so they may not always appeal to homeowners visually.

-Mildew, grime, and other debris that build up in the tub or in the shower area are instantly visible and you can’t hide them if you don’t have the time to clean up.
+Mildew, grime, and other debris that build up in the tub or the showering area are instantly visible, and you can’t hide them if you don’t have the time to clean up.

 Pros And Cons Of A Shower Curtain